 1. Change things up

 However, once you’ve reached the limit of the initial stage, many muscle builders experience a ‘no gain’ period.
 It’s like hitting a brick wall.
-Recent research indicates that this is because the muscles have reached a peak hypertrophy level.
+Recent research shows that this is because the muscles have reached a peak hypertrophy level.

 No matter how hard you train or eat, muscle hypertrophy does not budge, and worst you don’t see any changes.
 So how do you overcome this challenge?
 We suggest you change up your resistance training and switch up your nutritional sources.